-The Individuals with Disabilities Education Act (IDEA) is a federal law enacted in 1990 and reauthorized in 1997 and 2004.
-It is designed to protect the rights of SWDs by ensuring that everyone receives a free appropriate public education (FAPE), regardless of ability.
+For students who have disabilities, the Individuals with Disabilities Education Act (IDEA) is a federal law enacted in 1975 and most recently reauthorized in 2004.
+It is designed to ensure that all children with disabilities have available to them a free appropriate public education that emphasizes special education and related services designed to meet their unique needs and prepare them for further education, employment, and independent living.
+(20 U.S. Code Chapter 33, Subchapter I,§1400(d) (1)(A)).
+It is designed to protect the rights of Students With Disabilities (SWD) by ensuring that everyone receives a free appropriate public education (FAPE), regardless of ability.
 Furthermore, IDEA strives not only to grant equal access to SWDs, but also to provide additional specialized instruction and related services and include procedural safeguards.